 John: And you might grab a tissue as well.

 John: There are probably some tears along the way.
 Kim has an amazing ability to tell stories of God’s work.
-She and her husband, Troy, started the Crystal Peaks Youth Ranch, and they rescue abused and neglected horses.
-They bring them back to health, and those same horses are used in the ranch’s riding program for children, as Jim mentioned, and you’re gonna hear about some remarkable things.
+She and her husband, Troy, started the Crystal Peaks Youth Ranch, and they rescue abused and neglected horses, they bring them back to health, and those same horses are used in the ranch’s riding program for children, as Jim mentioned and you’re going to hear about some remarkable things.

 Kim: It is so good to be here.
 Thank you.

 Jim: Good to see you again and your smiling face, that effervescent spirit that the Lord has put in you.
 You know, I want to start with that foundation, because you and I share that orphan label, and yours was a tragic story—not that any orphan story isn’t tragic, but yours had such pain with it.
 Let’s start in that place that began to shape who you are today and how God has used you as a 9-year-old girl.
 What was happening?

 Kim: I would begin by saying we serve an awesome God, and what the world views as tragic, Jesus Christ uses for His glory.
 And so often almost every life will be called to walk through the fiery furnace, and we dread it and we fear it and our natural instinct is to pray, “Oh God, no, please.
 No, please.
 I don’t want to walk through that.”
 And yet, it is when we step into the flame of adversity that we meet Jesus Christ face to face.
 If we will trust Him enough to walk through, that’s when we meet Him.
 And that’s where so many stories of hope in Jesus begin.